 - God 1, Mammon 0.
 "We reject the current world economic order of global neo-liberal capitalism," declared the general council of the World Alliance of Reformed Churches at its international meeting in Accra, Ghana, this summer.
 The members, who represent more than 75 million Christians in 100-plus countries, agreed to adopt a faith-based stance against U.S.-style capitalism.

 - Google Green.
-While Googles IPO made its founders billionaires, federal tax subsidies contributed more than $9 million to their immediate $72 million profit, according to a statement from Responsible Wealth, a group concerned about growing economic inequality.
+While Googles IPO made its founders billionaires, federal tax subsidies contributed more than $9 million to their immediate $72 million profit,

 Read the Full Article